dimaslz/battle-client/README.md

 - [ ] Improve board UI
 - [ ] Improve count down synchronization
 - [ ] Cached your data, playerID and always have the same
-- [ ] Maybe can create an account? (send me a issue if you like the idea)
+- [ ] Maybe can create an account? (send me an issue if you like the idea)
 - [ ] Improve feedback with the user
 - [ ] Port to mobile app
 - [ ] ...